brian-carroll/elm_c_wasm/demos/2020-04-string-encoding/readme.md

 | Chrome Chinese  | 297          | 174           |     | 61524           | 51076            |     | 4.94            | 3.49             |
 | Chrome ASCII    | 117          | 441           |     | 61524           | 123048           |     | 1.94            | 3.67             |

-The first set of numbers (decode time) are the important ones for deciding what Elm-Wasm should use.
+The first set of numbers (decode time) are the measurements.
-'Decode time per kilobyte' just helps to analyse what's going on.
+'Decode time per kilobyte' helps to analyse what's going on.

-### Observations
+### Analysis

 - For UTF-16, language doesn't matter much.
-For UTF-8 it matters a lot.
+For UTF-8, it matters a lot.
-- UTF-16 is slower for the ASCII text, and that seems to be mostly explained by the larger bytelength.
+- UTF-16 is slower for the ASCII text, and it seems to be mostly explained by the larger bytelength.
 - UTF-8 is slower for the Chinese text because there's more actual format conversion arithmetic to do.
 - The Chinese text is smaller in UTF-16.
 Many Chinese characters are in the range 0800 to FFFF, which needs 3 bytes in UTF-8 but only 2 in UTF-16
 - I'm surprised Chrome is slower per kB to decode UTF-16 to UTF-16 than UTF-8 to UTF-16.
 Maybe their code is somehow generic, not optimised for this case.
 Firefox seems more optimised

-### Analysis

 - If most of the text is ASCII (DOM node names and so on) then speed depends mainly on byte size.
-UTF-16 bloats the size, slowing things down. - The fact that it's the same as native JS strings doesn't matter for ASCII range
+UTF-16 bloats the size, slowing things down.
+- The fact that it's the same as native JS strings doesn't matter for ASCII range
-- BUT if most of the text is content, then performance depends hugely on the language,
+- BUT if most of the text is content, then performance depends hugely on the language
 - On Chrome, UTF-8 and UTF-16 should perform about the same if text is half ASCII and half Chinese ( (3.49+3.67)/2 is roughly the same as (1.94+4.94)/2 )

 ### Conclusions